 How Vinyl Records Work

-Vinyl Record Grooves
+How a Vinyl Record Works

 A record is a thin plastic vinyl disc into the surface of which is cut a spiral groove.
 Analogue audio is expressed as variations (waves) in the wall of the groove, and played back through a needle being placed in the groove and held stationary as the record is rotated anticlockwise on a turntable.